Counting Various Classes of Tournament Score Sequences: Counting score sequences

-\end{proposition} This test was utilized by Bent \cite{bent} in a remarkable 1964 Master of Science dissertation.
-See also Narayana and Bent \cite{NandBent}.
-We present Bent's algorithm here because we will need it in later sections.
+\end{proposition} This test was utilized by Bent \cite{bent} in a remarkable 1964 Master of Science dissertation, also published by Narayana and Bent \cite{NandBent}.
+We present Bent's algorithm, which will be used in later sections.